 What is NVMe?

+NVMe is a high performing and extremely flexible storage protocol that connects the host to the memory.
 It is a high-performance, NUMA (Non-Uniform Memory Access) optimized, and highly scalable storage protocol.
-It connects the host to the memory subsystem.

 NVMe Architecture – Understanding I/O Queues